 In California, another state near Arizona, things depend on your blood alcohol concentration.
 If you are arrested driving with a BAC of 0.08% or higher, the arresting officer will give you notice that your privilege to drive in CA will be suspended in 30 days.
 Once this happens, the California DMV is immediately notified.
 You will have 10 days from the date of your arrest to challenge that suspension.
 This is where a qualified, experienced DUI attorney comes in handy, as they will need to request a hearing to challenge this.
 If you do not request a California DMV hearing within the first ten days following your DUI arrest, you forfeit the right to do so.
 In that event, the suspension goes into effect 30 days after your arrest.

-If you are facing out of state DUI charges, it is imperative you contact Charlie Naegle, a hard-hitting Mesa DUI attorney from Naegle Law Firm to protect your future and driving privileges.
+If you are facing out of state DUI charges, it is imperative you contact Charlie Naegle, a hard-hitting Mesa DUI attorney from Naegle & Crider Criminal Defense Attorneys to protect your future and driving privileges.
 Having earned an AV® Rating by Martindale-Hubbell® and a 2013 “Top 40 Trial Lawyers Under 40” ranking for criminal defense excellence, Charlie can provide the top-rated advocacy you need to maximize your chances of securing a desirable outcome for your situation.